Want to Join?

 - Chatham House rule

-Messages posted on OGELFORUM/OGEMID/YOUNG-OGEMID are personal and subject to "Chatham House rule", including they can not used outside the OGELFORUM/OGEMID/YOUNG-OGEMID discussion, made public.
+Messages posted on OGELFORUM/OGEMID/YOUNG-OGEMID are personal and subject to "Chatham House rule", including they can not be used outside the OGELFORUM/OGEMID/YOUNG-OGEMID discussion, made public.
 See also 2.

 - Forwarding / Disclosing